geomatics-io/ObjectListView/docs/recipes.rst

 Within the `Draw()` method, your implementation can draw whatever it likes.

-Once you have implemented this interface, you add it to an `ObjectlistView` via the `AddOverlay()` method::
+Once you have implemented this interface, you add it to an `ObjectListView` via the `AddOverlay()` method::

     MyFantasticOverlay myOverlay = new MyFantasticOverlay();
     myOverlay.ConfigureToDoAmazingThings();
     this.objectListView1.AddOverlay(myOverlay);

 Overlays are actually quite tricky to implement.
-If you use your ObjectListView in a "normal" way (design your interface through the IDE using normal WinForm controls), they will work flawlessly.
+If you use your `ObjectListView` in a "normal" way (design your interface through the IDE using normal WinForm controls), they will work flawlessly.